-In the foregoing section, I have argued that, insofar as we wish to design an institutional regime that can satisfy Rawls's difference principle, we have good reason to prefer a POD over WSC.
-I want now to turn to the connection between Rawls's principle of fair equality of opportunity (henceforth: FEO) and his support for a property-owning democracy.
-Here, I suggest, Rawls's argument for POD over (some form of) WSC becomes somewhat more contestable.
+In the foregoing section, I have argued that, insofar as we wish to design an institutional regime that can satisfy Rawls's Difference Principle, we have good reason to prefer a POD over WSC.
+I want now to turn to the connection between Rawls's Principle of Fair Equality of Opportunity (henceforth: FEO) and his support for a property-owning democracy.13 Here, I suggest, Rawls's argument for POD over (some form of) WSC becomes somewhat more contestable.

-To begin with the uncontroversial: What is surely beyond dispute is that any institutional regime that aims to preserve fair equality of opportunity over time needs to have a keen concern for limiting the influence of social background on individual life chances.
-On Rawls's view, FEO is achieved when the influence of social factors on the capacity of individuals to achieve particular social positions is neutralized, such that "those who have the same level of talent and ability and the same willingness to use these gifts should have the same prospects of success regardless of their social class of origin."
-This goal can only plausibly be achieved when type-(ii) policies, such as the various forms of inheritance and gift taxes proposed by Meade, which seek to block the intergenerational transmission of advantage, are enacted.
-Thus, we should accept the claim that type-(ii) policies are a necessary element of any socioeconomic regime that seeks to satisfy the FEO principle.
+To begin with the uncontroversial: what is surely beyond dispute is that any institutional regime that aims to preserve fair equality of opportunity over time needs to have a keen concern for limiting the influence of social background on individual life chances.
+On Rawls's view, FEO is achieved when the influence of social factors on the capacity of individuals to achieve particular social positions is neutralized, such that "those who have the same level of talent and ability and the same willingness to use these gifts should have the same prospects of success regardless of their social class of origin" (JF, 44).
+This goal can only plausibly be achieved when 'type-(2)' policies, such as the various forms of inheritance and gift taxes proposed by Meade, which seek to block the intergenerational transmission of advantage, are enacted.
+Thus, we should accept the claim that type-(2) policies are a necessary element of any socioeconomic regime that seeks to satisfy the FEO principle.
 Nevertheless, this is not equivalent to accepting the claim that FEO can be achieved only given the acceptance of a full-blown property-owing democracy.
-For one might take the view that the enactment of a range of type-(ii) policies (alongside other institutional elements, such as an excellent system of public education) could be sufficient to achieve FEO, without needing to go so far as embracing a full POD-regime, together with its type-(i) policies involving the broad dispersal of (non-human) productive capital.
-Thus, one may agree that type-(ii) policies are necessary means toward the goal of FEO, while denying that FEO can be achieved only under the full institutionalization of a property-owing democracy.
+For one might take the view that the enactment of a range of type-(2) policies (alongside other institutional elements, such as an excellent system of public education) could be sufficient to achieve FEO, without needing to go so far as embracing a full POD-regime, together with its type-(1) policies involving the broad dispersal of (non-human) productive capital.
+Thus, one may agree that type-(2) policies are necessary means towards the goal of FEO, whilst denying that FEO can be achieved only under the full institutionalization of a property-owing democracy.